 - View a special video commemorating 15 years of the Ethic of Service awards below.

-- If you have questions about the award and/or nomination process, please contact Stephanie Kurtzman, Peter G. Sortino Director of the Gephardt Institute for Civic and Community Engagement.
+- If you have questions about the award and/or nomination process, please contact Stephanie Kurtzman, Peter G. Sortino Executive Director of the Gephardt Institute for Civic and Community Engagement.

 *For purposes of the Gerry and Bob Virgil Ethic of Service Award, university volunteers have a formal, active, and sustained role with a Washington University organization, usually in a leadership capacity, through the Board of Trustees, National Advisory Councils, or recognized university auxiliary organizations.